dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 This document has two sections:

-1. "[About the testing framework](#about-the-testing-framework)" describes the standard framework that we maintain for using pytest together with dbt.
+1. Refer to "About the testing framework" for a description of the standard framework that we maintain for using pytest together with dbt.
 It includes an example that shows the anatomy of a simple test case.
-2. "[Testing your adapter](#testing-your-adapter)" offers a step-by-step guide for using our out-of-the-box suite of "basic" tests, which will validate that your adapter meets a baseline of dbt functionality.
+2. Refer to "Testing your adapter" for a step-by-step guide for using our out-of-the-box suite of "basic" tests, which will validate that your adapter meets a baseline of dbt functionality.

 ### Testing prerequisites